Chevrolet Tahoe: 2003

 GM's full-size SUVs saw a major refresh for the 2003 model year.
 New features include: StabiliTrak stability enhancement system, dual-level airbags, passenger-sensing system, adjustable brake and accelerator pedals with memory.
 New radio systems with Radio Data System (RDS), custom designed Bose audio system available on models with front bucket seats, XM Satellite Radio, and Panasonic rear-seat DVD entertainment system.
+DVD player was not able to be optioned with a sunroof until 2004.
 Tri-Zone climate control with manual controls standard on LS and Z71, automatic controls standard on LT.
 Second-row bucket seats optional on models with leather seating surfaces.
-LT models feature power-adjustable, body-color exterior mirrors with power folding, memory and integrated turn signal indicators.
+LT models feature power-adjustable, body-color exterior mirrors with power folding and memory, auto dimming, and integrated turn signal indicators (RPO code DL3).
+2003 was the only post-facelift year to feature standard two-tone door panels.

-2003 Tahoe's provided early compliance to the 2005 LATCH (Lower Anchors and Tethers for Children) federal safety standards.
-A redesigned instrument cluster featured a new Driver Information Center, which can monitor and report on up to 34 different vehicle system functions including: Service StabiliTrak, Ice Possible and Door Ajar.
+2003 Tahoes provided early compliance to the 2005 LATCH (Lower Anchors and Tethers for Children) federal safety standards.
+A redesigned instrument cluster featured a new Driver Information Center, which can monitor and report on up to 34 different vehicle system functions such as Service StabiliTrak, Ice Possible, and Door Ajar.
 The interior was refreshed, including a new eight-button steering wheel that allows the driver to safely access new infotainment features as well as a redesigned center console.

 There were also new improvements to the powertrain and electrical system for 2003.
 These included a new Electronic Throttle Control (ETC) system to improve throttle feel and new oxygen sensors to improve durability and reduce emissions during engine warm-up.
-Models sold in California received a more robust catalytic-converter to meet Ultra Low Emissions Vehicle (ULEV) standards.
+Models sold in California received a more robust catalytic converter to meet Ultra Low Emissions Vehicle (ULEV) standards.
 A new battery-rundown protection system automatically turns off the headlamps, parking lamps, and interior lighting if left on for more than 10 minutes with the key removed from the ignition.

 New colors for 2003 include Sandalwood Metallic and Dark Spiral Gray Metallic.

 2004

-The Tahoe received minor updates for 2004, most notably newly designed 16 and 17-inch wheel choices and a tire pressure monitoring system.
-Hydroboost brakes and a front passenger seat belt reminder were also added as was a 7-to-4 pin trailer brake wiring adapter.
-2004 was the final year Tahoe could be ordered with rear barn doors.
+Tahoe received minor updates for 2004, most notably newly designed 16- and 17-inch wheel choices, updated black outlined taillights, and a tire-pressure monitoring system.
+A new DVD entertainment system was introduced that could also be ordered with a sunroof.
+Hydroboost brakes and a front-passenger seat belt reminder were also added as was a 7-pin to 4-pin trailer brake wiring adapter.
+2004 was the final year the Tahoe could be ordered with rear barn doors.
+The "Tahoe" badge on the front doors was removed.

-The 5.3L Vortec 5300 V8 is now rated at 295 hp and 330 lbft.
+The 4.8L Vortec 4800 V8 is now rated at 285 hp and 295 lbft, while the 5.3L Vortec 5300 V8 is now rated at 295 hp and 330 lbft.

 New colors for 2004 were Dark Blue Metallic, Silver Birch Metallic, and Sport Red Metallic.